Cumulo-pro/Cumulo-Front-Chain/check_peers/README.md

 **Notes**
 - Global score combines latency + uptime on a 0–100 scale.
-- Region score is derived from the latency seen in that region (and its consistency / sample size).
+- Region score is derived from latency observed in that region (and its consistency / sample size).
-- `< 1 ms` latencies are discarded (considered noise).
+- Latencies `< 1 ms` are discarded (considered noise).

 ---

 ### 3) `peer_analyze.php` — API Proxy for the Frontend

 **What it does**
 - Serves `data/analyze-dashboard` to the frontend (PeerScan table & Connectivity pages).
 - Normalizes legacy payloads if needed.